- A-6 Redstone missile engine at the Udvar-Hazy Center

 - The Apollo-Saturn V Center at the Kennedy Space Center

-- Ascent Propulsion System thrust chamber (from the Apollo lunar module) at the Air Zoo
+- Lunar Module Ascent Propulsion System engine thrust chamber at the Air Zoo

-- Ascent Propulsion System engine (from the Apollo lunar module ascent stage) at Glenn Research Center
+- Lunar Module Ascent Propulsion System engine at the former, on-site Glenn Research Center visitor center

-- Ascent Propulsion System engine (from the Apollo lunar module) at the National Air & Space Museum
+- Lunar Module Ascent Propulsion System engine at the National Air & Space Museum

-- Ascent Propulsion System engine (from the Apollo lunar module ascent stage), both in the "old" building and in the Davidson Center, at the US Space & Rocket Center
+- Lunar Module Ascent Propulsion System engine, both in the "old" building and in the Davidson Center, at the US Space & Rocket Center

 - Atlas 8A at Strategic Air & Space